overhide/overhide-ethereum/README.md

 > The *KEYV_AUTH_NAMESPACE* **MUST** be prefixed with "test_" otherwise the test suite will abort.

-Keep in mind that tests run as *npm* scripts with `npm run test` respect your environment and [npm-config](https://docs.npmjs.com/misc/config).
+Keep in mind that tests run as *npm* scripts with `npm test` respect your environment and [npm-config](https://docs.npmjs.com/misc/config).
 Tests run using IDE test runners should have an IDE/extension-specific method to set environment variables.
 For example in *VSCode* go to *File>Prefernces>[Workspace] Settings*, filter by "mocha", look for an "env" configuration point.
 For the two most popular extensions--Mocha Sidebar, Mocha Test Explorer--you'll end up with:

 ```
 "mocha.env": {